Looking for the best kayaking in France experience?

 There are other activities you can do apart from kayaking at Gorges du Verdon.
 Your day will be filled with fun activities to enjoy in this region.

-Ardeche Gorge has one of the most scenic kayaking views in the world.
-You don’t want to miss experiencing this firsthand.
+Ardeche Gorge has one of the most scenic kayaking views in the world and you don’t want to miss experiencing this firsthand.

 Kayaking here is easier than in other places in France because the water current is not strong and safe for beginners and family.
 If you have no experience kayaking, then this is a good choice.
 Plus, by kayaking at this river, you will have a few choices of routes you can follow.